 If your bottom line has begun to suffer, look into ways your business can access cash during the outbreak:

 Discounted business loans.
 It could be worth asking your bank if they have begun offering discounted or emergency business loans.
-Read more about business loans for SMEs affected by the coronavirus outbreak.
+Read more about the SME Recovery Loan Scheme for businesses affected by the coronavirus outbreak.

 Overdrafts.
 Check if any overdraft increases have been made available by your lender.